-Dr. Zurich began practicing with our office August 2011.
+Dr. Zurich began practicing with our office in August 2011.

-Dr. Zurich earned her Bachelor of Science in Biology from Emory University in Atlanta, Georgia in 2003.
-She then earned a Doctorate of Osteopathic Medicine from Midwestern University in Downers Grove, Illinois.
+Dr. Zurich received a Bachelor of Science in Biology from Emory University in Atlanta, Georgia in 2003.
+She then earned a Doctor of Osteopathic Medicine from Midwestern University in Downers Grove, Illinois.
 She completed an internal medicine residency at Rush University Medical Center in Chicago, Illinois.
 She also served as a hospitalist at Rush University.
 She enjoys counseling on weight loss management.

-Her interests include spending time with her husband and two young boys as well as traveling and enjoying good food with family and friends.
+Her personal interests include spending time with her husband and two young boys as well as traveling and enjoying good food with family and friends.
 She is an active member of the Sheboygan Service Club and volunteers regularly with P.A.C.E.